Washington to tax digital ads and tech services

 - The address where the digital product, code, or RAS is first made available for transmission by the seller (if no address is obtained at the time of sale)

-A legal challenge to Washington’s digital ad and tech tax could slow the state’s efforts to update its sales tax laws, but it might not.
+Despite the legal complaint, Washington’s digital ad and tech tax is taking effect October 1, 2025, as planned.
+This isn’t unusual.
 Maryland’s digital ad tax has been under fire since before it took effect in 2021, yet the state continues to collect it.
 And Maryland is also expanding its sales tax base.

 What is Maryland’s data and IT services tax

-Effective July 1, 2025, Maryland is taxing a long list of data and information technology services at a rate of 3%.
+Effective July 1, 2025, Maryland taxes a long list of data and information technology services at a rate of 3%.
 The general sales tax rate is 6%.

 The taxable services are identified by North American Industrial Classification System (NAICS) code sectors 518 and 519, and subsectors 5415 and 5132.
 They include computer systems design, data processing, information services, technology services, system software or application software publishing services, and web hosting.